 Direct cost ~30%

-The only thing better than having multiple banks is having no banks at all.
-When we started in the UK the best I could negotiate with a commercial bank was £1.50 per payment.
+The only thing better than being able to choose between multiple banks is not having to rely on banks at all.
+When we started in the UK, the best I could negotiate with a commercial bank was a fee of £1.50 per payment.
 Since we’re directly connected to Bank of England and the payment network – this cost has gone down 50x.

 Servicing cost ~20%

 Solution: automation.
 In fact automating the manual processes and interactions with local banking systems is only part of the solution.
 The other part is building a product experience, which is so obvious that it doesn’t raise any questions.
-If the experience is so clear, then users don’t get confused and they never need to call up.
+If the experience is clean, then users don’t get confused and they never need to call or email the support.

 Solution: growth.
 Since 2011 we have always been searching for, interviewing, hiring and onboarding engineers.
 Every day, for 7 years and counting.
 Our product engineering team has grown to 300 people.
 It’s been crazy fast.
 But our volumes have grown much faster.
-This means that our growth of volumes keeps outpacing the speed at which we can onboard new people, this investment naturally becomes a smaller proportion of your transfer.
+As long as the growth of our volumes keeps outpacing the speed at which we can onboard new people, this investment naturally becomes a smaller proportion of transfer fees.

 The principles of a price mission